-If taxes are lower in the future, we can accelerate distributions from our tax-infested IRA’s and 401k’s.
+If taxes are lower in the future, we can accelerate distributions from our tax-infested IRAs and 401(K) plans.

 The strategies are different depending on your age, but the big takeaway is to have tax diversification as part of your investment and retirement plan to create choices when it comes to income.
 This allows you to pivot when the economic or political winds change direction.